Gender in public administration: The sociopsychological theory

 Following the rise of human capital theory, and in response to many of its criticisms, researchers and sociologists developed the sociopsychological theory.
 This theory, like human capital theory before it, attributes a great deal of emphasis on the differing qualifications between men and women.
 What this theory does differently however, is give attention to the sociological constructs that inhibit women's inability to acquire equal qualifications.
-For example, these theorists argue that where men are typically attributed with social characteristics such as, "aggressiveness, ambition, and self-confidence," women have been deemed "affectionate, kind, sensitive, and soft-spoken" and are therefore like to be regarded by an employer as inferior to a man with the same qualifications.
+For example, these theorists argue that where men are typically attributed with social characteristics such as, "aggressiveness, ambition, and self-confidence," women have been deemed "affectionate, kind, sensitive, and soft-spoken" and are therefore likely to be regarded by an employer as inferior to a man with the same qualifications.
 Sociopsychological theorists go on to argue that because of these differences, it is difficult for a woman to enter a profession heavily dominated by men because they are likely to be viewed as incompetent or less competent than their male counterparts.
 It has been argued that this fear of incompetency has led women to embrace more masculine characteristics at the expense of femininity.

 In addition to predictions about the effects of personality traits on the role of women in the workforce, sociopsychological theorists argue that women's representation is largely due to the role of sociological stereotypes and stigmas about the place of women in society.
 Because it is so widely held (in patrimonial societies) that women are responsible for domestic duties and child-rearing, it has been more difficult for them to advance professionally.
 Using this information, these theorists have said that the underlying ideas of domestic roles have been so pervasive that they have become integrated into the very institutions of government and business and are often indiscernible.
 For this reason, the American government has taken action to litigate protection of women in government and workplaces under a variety of Equal Employment Opportunity laws and anti-discrimination policies.
 Private enterprises have taken measures to limit discrimination by means of training programs, merit hiring, and other policies.